jruby/blog.jruby.org/_posts/2011-12-19-getting_started_with_jruby_and_java_7.md

 1.6.x, you should see an immediate performance improvement moving from Java 6 to Java 7.
 I have heard reports of anywhere from 10-30% faster applications.

-If you're using JRuby 1.7, you should see even more significant improvements.
+If you're trying out JRuby master (1.7), you should see even more significant improvements.
 JRuby 1.7's use of invokedynamic means that Ruby code runs faster, optimizes better, and uses fewer resources.
 In fact, if you *don't* see better performance with JRuby 1.7 versus JRuby 1.6 on Java 7, please report an issue at [JRuby's bug tracker](http://bugs.jruby.org).
-You've probably found a flaw in our compiler...a flaw we'll definitely want to fix before release.
+You've probably found a flaw in our compiler...a flaw we'll want to fix before release.

+As a bit of a teaser, here's [my numbers running the red/black tree benchmark](https://gist.github.com/1493911) from above (the numbers are time in seconds).
+Compared to JRuby on Java 6, JRuby on Java 7 *without* invokedynamic is around 25% faster, and JRuby with invokedynamic is nearly *3 times* faster.

+It's also worth mentioning that invokedynamic isn't "done".
+There's a new optimizer planned for Java 7u4 and my OpenJDK friends tell me there are many opportunities to increase performance.
+JRuby on Java 7 will just keep getting faster.

+JRuby has room to grow as well.
+We're using invokedynamic heavily for the upcoming 1.7 release, but there's many places yet to be adapted.
+The performance you see today is not the end of the story...there's a lot more we can do.

 Your Turn
 ---------

 That's about it for this tutorial.
 Hopefully you'll be up and running on JRuby with Java 7 very quickly.
 If you have any trouble, please comment...we'll try update this article with fixes and suggestions.
-And I repeat my call for feedback on JRuby 1.7 + Java 7...this is the future of JRuby, and it could be the future of high-performance Ruby.
+And I repeat my call for feedback on JRuby master + Java 7...this is the future of JRuby, and it could be the future of high-performance Ruby.
 Let's work together to make it awesome!